 - Audi Engine Coolant

-- Only use Audi recommended engine coolant listed in your owner's manual.
+- Only use the Audi-recommended engine coolant listed in your owner’s manual.
 Typically it is VW G13 or G12 engine coolant.

 - It is not recommended to use a store-bought coolant.
 It may not meet the specifications of an Audi cooling system.

-- If you decide to use a store-bought coolant, make sure to flush the system with the correct coolant as soon as possible.
+- If you decide to use a store-bought coolant, flush the system with the correct coolant as soon as possible.